 Over time, the erosion of purchasing compliance dilutes the impact of vendor management.
 Contracted pricing goes unused, vendor data becomes fragmented, and procurement loses leverage.
 The issue isn’t that the vendor management strategy is wrong—it’s that execution isn’t embedded where buying happens.

-Vendor management can improve significantly when you standardize purchasing channels and processes.
+Vendor management can improve significantly when you standardize purchasing channels and procurement processes.
 By reducing the number of places employees can buy, you create a clearer line of sight into vendor activity and make it easier to apply policies consistently.

 Standardization doesn’t mean eliminating flexibility or forcing all spend through a single supplier.
 It means establishing clear, preferred pathways for common purchases—especially everyday goods and services—and making those pathways easy to use.